*Contains affiliate links

 This is my latest swap and I am still trialling it out.
 I don’t even want to think about how many plastic shampoo and conditioner bottles I have thrown out over the years but it’s never too late to make a change (and that goes for all of these, you can make a small change at any stage).
 I won a competition over on Instagram to choose products from an eco-shop.
 It took me ages to make my selection because Nurtured Me has such a great range but I knew that a shampoo bar was something I needed to try.
 With quite a few varieties on offer, there should be a shampoo bar for everyone.
 I went for Lemon and Avocado and so far I’ve had mixed views but I am still in my first week and I am wondering if my hair is getting used to the change from all the ingredients you find in normal shampoo and is perhaps being stripped?
 It is well-known that certain brands add chemicals to give your hair that shiny look (Pantene came under fire for this a few years ago) and going natural will mean that it may need to recover.
 I’ve had days where it has been fluffy and soft and other where it has felt a bit heavy and greasy, so it has been a real mixed bag.
 If this ‘flavour’ doesn’t quite work out I will just try another to see if I can get the right result because this is a change that could have a real impact.

 I can honestly say that I hadn’t even thought about those body puffs being made from plastic.
 So, for years I have been scrubbing my body with plastic which has probably also broken down in the water and released micro-plastics into the system too.
 Urgh, you see it’s all just convenience, isn’t it?
-My husband bought me this lovely exfoliation set for my birthday which are naturally made, eco-friendly and once used, they can be put into the compost!! (that’s on my list to get too).
+My husband bought me a lovely exfoliation set for my birthday which is full of naturally made, eco-friendly items and once used, they can be put into the compost!!

 I would say that all of these items are simple to swap to and are completely affordable, some may even save you more money in the long term as they last so much longer.
 If you want to read about more ways you can make changes I have this post on what I was committing to change from last year.
 The list could easily go on and on because once you actually stop and think about where the waste and plastic is, you will be left surprised and in some cases very shocked!

-Have you made any changes to become more eco-friendly recently?
+How have you become more eco-friendly?
 Let me know in the comments.

 *This post contains Amazon Affiliate links which means I will benefit if you purchase via these.
 It will not affect your buying experience and you will not be charged more.
 For further information please refer to my disclosure page.